 As for the movement system, it’s the most interesting one of the lot.
 You point at where you want to go then see your avatar moving there before appearing at the point where it stopped.
-So if you’re looking for a unique experience with a lot of user-created content then make sure to try VRChat out and maybe even create some stuff of your own!
+So if you’re looking for a unique experience with a lot of user-created content then make sure to pick up a supported headset and try VRChat out and maybe even create some stuff of your own!

 High Fidelity is arguably the most technical title on this list with the least amount of training wheels for new users.
 You start off in your own personal space – which is a few kilometers large – and a tablet that allows you to visit other users’ custom created worlds through a marketplace.

 The thing here is, if VRChat is the baby dragon of customization options then this is the ancient dragon.
 And it’s pretty hard to slay.
 High Fidelity is not user-friendly at all and I don’t think that this is for someone looking for a casual, just jump in and get going experience.
 Plus I couldn’t find many other users to engage with for that matter.
 That being said, if you’re looking for a completely blank slate on which to let your creativity fly then High Fidelity is definitely the one social app you want to download.
 There isn’t even a uniform locomotion, so you really get a blank slate.
 Note that this title is still in it’s early stages of development, plus it’s not just for Vive and Rift but you can simply log in with your PC to start creating stuff.